John Meade, 7th Earl of Clanwilliam

 John Herbert Meade, 7th Earl of Clanwilliam (27 September 1919 – 24 December 2009), was an Anglo-Irish nobleman.

 Meade was the second son of Admiral Sir Herbert Meade and his wife Margaret Glyn.
 His father inherited Uppark, Sussex in 1930 and adapted the additional surname of Fetherstonhaugh, and it was this estate that John considered home.

 Following in the naval tradition of his father and grandfather, he was educated at the Royal Naval College, Dartmouth, and sailed as a midshipman in 1934.
 In 1940, he was promoted from acting sublieutenant to sublieutenant in the Royal Navy, but his naval career ended abruptly when he was placed on the retired list on 8 March 1942.
 He spent the rest of World War II working in a munitions factory in Birmingham.

 On 24 August 1946, he was gazetted a second lieutenant in the King's Royal Rifle Corps.
 However, his time in the Army was unhappy, and after World War II, he moved to South Africa and ran an abalone canning company.
 He reportedly sighted some of the treasure of the Grosvenor while diving for abalone.
 Meade returned to England for the Coronation of Queen Elizabeth II, where he served as an usher.

 He resigned his Army commission on 14 November 1953, retiring with the honorary rank of captain.

-In 1956, Meade married Maxine (d.
-2004), daughter of James Adrian Hayden-Scott and former wife of Michael Levien, by whom he had three children:
+In 1956, Meade married Maxine (died 2004), daughter of James Adrian Hayden-Scott and former wife of Michael Levien, by whom he had three children: